Skip to content

 !SampleTest

-We can see in this example test that we have a Calculator which takes two inputs (7 and 3).
-We then are piping the output of this calculator into an Assert Fixed Point module and setting the expected value to be 10.
-Running this DataFlow and selecting the top output of the assert modules will show that the assert passed successfully.
+We can see in this example test that we have a Calculator Module which takes two inputs (7 and 3).
+We then are piping the output of this Calculator Module into an Assert Fixed Point Module and setting the expected value to be 10.
+Running this DataFlow and selecting the top output of the Assert Modules will show that the assert passed successfully.
 We will now look at a case where the assert is expected to fail.

 !SampleFailingTest